superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * ### Lunar Client
 	* Suspicious behavior like obfuscating logs, by the way, obfuscating logs can make it difficult to troubleshoot what's going on with your game if you encounter an issue
 	* I remember an issue where Lunar Client had broken hit detection for a short period of time, not sure if this was actually true, if so, it shouldn't be editing player behavior
+	* Several people have encountered Lunar Client acting like an Alt account generator, causing the game to disallow them from joining servers.
+IF you get a "Switch to Mojang Mode" error, that's Lunar Client and you should switch away immediately and change your Microsoft account's password
 	* [Their privacy policy](https://www.lunarclient.com/privacy) is sus as hell, IF you plan on continuing to use lunar client for whatever reason, please please look at it and fully grasp what they're using.
 Like, A Minecraft client should NEVER need access to your Internet activity, geo-location, phone number, or home address?!?!?!?!
 WHY IS THIS IN LUNAR CLIENT'S PRIVACY POLICY??!?!?!?
 	* \* Refer to `Most "clients"`
 * ### TLauncher